matloff/FarewellAddress/Address.md

 professor for several Math classes who gave very challenging proofs for homework, and I took the bulk of my Econ classes from one particular professor, whom I still quote to this day.

+I took my first programming course as a freshman, 1966.
+So I've been programming for almost 60 years!
+I loved it from the start, and find it just as much fun today as I did back then.

 I then joined the PhD program in Math at UCLA, eventually doing a dissertation in abstract probability theory with the late Tom Liggett.